gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

-   In a SCTP association initiation where DTLS in SCTP is chosen as the protection engine for the CRYPTO chunk the DTLS handshake is exchanged encapsulated in the CRYPTO chunk until an initial DTLS connection has been established.
-If the DTLS handshake fails, the SCTP association is aborted.
+   In a SCTP association initiation where DTLS in SCTP is chosen as the protection engine for the CRYPTO chunk the DTLS handshake is exchanged encapsulated in plain DATA chunks with Protection Engine PPID (see section 10.6 of {{I-D.westerlund-tsvwg-sctp-crypto-chunk}}) until an initial DTLS connection has been established.
+   If the DTLS handshake fails, the
+   SCTP association is aborted.
 When the DTLS connection has been established PVALID chunks are exchanged to verify that no downgrade attack between different protection engines has